mzguntalan/neptune/README.md

 ## Demo

+[Because of heavy early development, the demo would probably be outdated very quickly]

 Currently, neptune can arbitarily compose (designated) functions that mirror lax module functions in jax.
 These function output a `Trace` that are compilable to `jaxpr`.

 Here are examples